Higher derivatives of the end-point map of a linear control system via adapted coordinates: Introduction

-\paragraph{Our results} First of all, in Lemma~\ref{lem:b_k}, we were able to derive a hierarchy of ODEs, linear in both $u(t)$ and $\du(t)$, describing the desired derivatives.
-Our main result is, however, an observation that there exists a time-dependent family of difeomorphisms (depending on the given control $u(t)$ and the vector fields $X_i$) which transforms the differential equations describing the derivatives $(\D_u\End^t[\du],\D^2_u\End^t[\du],\hdots,\D^k_u\End^t[\du])$, into a system of ODEs for new variables $(\q{1}(t),\q{2}(t),\hdots,\q{k}(t))$, which is linear in $\du(t)$ and has no explicit dependence of the initial control $u(t)$.
+First of all, in Lemma~\ref{lem:b_k}, we were able to derive a hierarchy of ODEs, linear in both $u$ and $\du$, describing the desired derivatives in a local coordinate system.
+Our main result is, however, an observation that there exists a time-dependent family of diffeomorphisms (depending on the given control $u$ and the vector fields $X_i$) which transforms the differential equations describing the set of derivatives i.e. the $k$-jet of the curve $s\mapsto \End^t(u+s\cdot\du)$, into a system of ODEs for new variables $(\q{1},\q{2},\hdots,\q{k})$, which is linear in $\du$, and has no explicit dependence of the initial control $u$.
 These transformations are described by a family of multi-linear maps -- their construction and properties are stated as Theorem~\ref{thm:adapted}.
 For reasons that will be clarified in the next paragraph, we call these newly constructed variables -- \emph{adapted coordinates}.
-As a corollary, we formulate Theorem~\ref{thm:adapted_q} which states that the solutions of the ODE system for adapted coordinates $(\q{1}(t),\q{2}(t),\hdots,\q{k}(t))$ for a given $\du$ are trajectories of a non-autonomous linear control system (or, as we prefer to see it, an affine control system for $(t,\q{1},\hdots,\q{k})$ with the drift being simply $\pa_t$) with $\du$ playing the role of a linear control.
-Moreover this system of ODEs is naturally graded.
+As a corollary, we formulate Theorem~\ref{thm:adapted_q} which states that $(\q{1}(t,\du),\q{2}(t,\du),\hdots,\q{k}(t,\du))$ -- the solutions of the considered ODE system in adapted coordinates -- are trajectories of a non-autonomous control-linear system (or, as we prefer to see it, a control-affine system in variables $(t,\q{1},\hdots,\q{k})$ with the drift being simply $\pa_t$) with $\du$ playing the role of a linear control.
+Moreover, this system of ODEs is naturally graded.
+The above results, i.e. Lemma~\ref{lem:b_k}, Theorem~\ref{thm:adapted}, and Theorem~\ref{thm:adapted_q}, are further generalized as, respectively, Lemma~\ref{lem:b_k_polynomial}, Theorem~\ref{thm:adapted_polynomial} and Theorem~\ref{thm:adapted_q_polynomial} to describe $k$-jets of curves $s\mapsto\End^t(u+s\cdot\ddu{1}+s^2\cdot\ddu{2}+\hdots+s^k\cdot\ddu{k})$, which seem to be more promising from the point of view of applications.